LabTechUDF/RAG-TCC/.github/instructions/no-extra-work.instructions.md

 ---
 applyTo: '**'
 ---
-No need to create extra markdown files with instructions or any thing, unless asked otherwise.
+No need to create extra markdown files with instructions or anything, unless asked otherwise.